estebanabaroa/challenges-proof-of-concept/README.md

 SubplebbitChallengeFile { // the result of the function exported by the challenge file optionInputs?: SubplebbitChallengeSettings.getChallenge.optionInputs
   type: SubplebbitChallenge.type
+  challenge?: string // some challenges can be asked before the user publishes, like a password for example
   getChallenge: SubplebbitChallengeSettings.getChallenge
 }
 GetChallengeOptions {